hengyl/nlweb-agent-demo/README.md

   * On Windows: ```winget install Docker.DockerDesktop```
   * On Mac:  ```brew install --cask docker```

+## Configuration

+The project uses a centralized `config.yaml` file at the root level to configure:

+* **LLM settings**: Azure OpenAI models (gpt-4o for high-complexity, gpt-4o-mini for low-complexity tasks)
+* **Embedding settings**: Text embedding model configuration
+* **Retrieval settings**: Azure AI Search configuration
+* **Data sources**: RSS feeds and other data sources to load

+You can customize model names, API endpoints, and data sources by editing `/config.yaml` before deployment.

 ## Getting Started

 1. Clone the repo